-Votes will be counted by the inspector of election appointed for the meeting, who will separately count: with respect to the election of the directors, "For" and "Withhold" votes and broker non-votes; and, with respect to other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
-Abstentions will be counted towards the vote total for Proposal 2 and will have the same effect as "Against" votes for Proposal 2.
-Broker non-votes will have no effect and will not be counted towards the vote total for any proposal.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count: with respect to the election of the directors, "For" and "Withhold" votes and broker non-votes; with respect to the proposal regarding frequency of stockholder advisory votes to approve named executive officer compensation, votes for frequencies of one year, two years, or three years, abstentions and broker non-votes; and, with respect to other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+Abstentions will be counted towards the vote total for each of Proposal 2, 3, and 4 and will have the same effect as "Against" votes for those proposals.
+Broker non-votes on Proposals 1, 2, and 3 will have no effect and will not be counted towards the vote total for those proposals.
 Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed "non-routine," and the broker or nominee cannot vote the shares.
 These unvoted shares are counted as "broker non-votes."